briatte/awesome-network-analysis/README.md

 -   [Plan interactif du métro](http://www.jeromecukier.net/projects/metro/map.html) - Interactive visualization of the Paris metro network, drawn with d3.js, in French.
 -   [Psych Networks](http://psych-networks.com/) - Website with news, references and [tutorials](https://psych-networks.com/tutorials/) about network modeling for psychological data.
   - [Tutorial Paper on New Methods for Estimating Psychological Networks](http://psych-networks.com/tutorial-paper-new-methods-estimating-psychological-networks/).
--   [(Psychological) Network Analysis Workshops](http://eiko-fried.com/network-workshop/) - 3-day workshop on psychological network analysis using R.
+-   [(Psychological) Network Analysis Workshops](https://osf.io/6axte/) - 3-day workshop on psychological network analysis using R (2019).
 -   [Should I do Social Network Analysis?](https://cvcedhlab.hypotheses.org/125).
 -   [The Small World of Psychopathology](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0027407) - Paper on how psychiatric symptoms connec to each other ([code, data and graphs](https://sites.google.com/site/dsmgraphs/Home/files)).
 -   [Social Network Analysis in DBpedia](http://othes.univie.ac.at/12285/1/2010-10-14_0703857.pdf) - Highly didactic Master’s dissertation, showing how to use SPARQL and Pajek.